IntrepidPursuits/sherpa/backend/alexa_tutorial.md

-##Steps to building an alexa skill:
+##Steps to building an Alexa skill:

 ###Prerequisites:
 In order to develop an Alexa skill you'll need access to 2 accounts.